 Tuesday’s hot tip for aspiring tech journalists: when interrupting a conversation to ask a quick question, double-check to make sure someone else isn’t filming, lest you appear in full mortification mode in Jeff Gamet’s MacObserver video story.

 Rocketbook Notebooks -- Rocketbook 🎁 might win my prize for the clever idea done best this year.
 A Rocketbook is one of several “cloud” notebooks, in which you write or draw with plain old analog pens, pencils, or markers.
 The bottom of each page has a QR code and several generic icons.
 In a free iPhone or Android app, you register what you want each icon to do, then tick the icons and scan the page with the app.
-One icon might send the page by email, another uploads it to Dropbox or iCloud.
+One icon might send the page by email; another uploads it to Dropbox or iCloud.
 There are seven different icons and a large menu of services that you can mix and match.
 Prices range from $12 to $34, including a notebook you can erase and reuse with a dry-erase cloth, and another that you erase in a microwave(!).
-If you want to just try it out, grab the free PDFs and give it a spin.
+If you just want to try it out, grab the free PDFs and give it a spin.

 RapidX USB Car Charger -- USB car chargers are ubiquitous enough that they’re likely on sale at your local pharmacy, but RapidX has an interesting twist with their X5 🎁 and X5+ models.
-The front of the X5 plugs into a car charging port and has two USB-A ports; but what’s unusual is that a four-foot cable connects it to a second adapter with three USB-A ports (X5) or two USB-A ports and a USB-C port (X5+), so people can also use it in the back seat.
+The front of the X5 plugs into a car charging port and has two USB-A ports; what’s unusual is that a four-foot cable connects it to a second adapter with three USB-A ports (X5) or two USB-A ports and a USB-C port (X5+) so people can also use it in the back seat.
 The $25 X5 is available now; the $30 X5+ lets you unplug the cord when the rear ports are not in use.

 CosmoConnected Bike Helmet -- I covered CosmoConnected’s motorcycle helmet last year (see “CES 2017: Cool Products from CES Unveiled,” 5 January 2017).
 This year they’re adding a bicycle helmet to their lineup.
 The helmet has embedded front and back LED lights that stay on for visibility and signal automatically when the bicyclist brakes or turns.
 In the event of an accident, the helmet talks to your phone to call for help.
 Available in September 2018 for $60; although the company is French, the press release promises U.S. distribution.